precocity/gcp-retail-workshop-2018/ingestion/README.md

 <img src="assets/BigQuery-Nav.png" height="300px"/>
 <img src="assets/BigQuery-Table-Creation-QuickVerification.png" height="300px"/>

-**Step 4:** Let's go ahead and create the rest of the tables required using a helper script that's provided in the codebase which essentially executes step #2 for all the remaining tables: (the required arg to this script is the **[project-name]**)
+**Step 4:** Let's go ahead and create the rest of the tables required using a helper script that's provided in the codebase which essentially executes step #2 for all the remaining tables:

-`sh bigquery/scripts/create-bq-tables.sh [project-name]`
+`sh bigquery/scripts/create-bq-tables.sh`

 >At this point all the tables will be created in the dataset in BigQuery.
 You can verify in the BigQuery home page.